 All his hockey mates called him Pie because they thought he looked like Jim from the film American Pie.
 He doesn't at all, but the name stuck, and all my family and friends call him Pie too.
 Coincidentally, he also loves pie!

 How has it been getting back into the swing of things here at Gemporia?

 Everyone is so friendly and helpful at Gemporia so from day one it was great to see people and catch up, as well as learn all the new gemstone information.
 It was nerve-wracking going back on-air for the first time as my baby brain was pretty bad.
 I was really worried I'd forgotten everything, including how to string a sentence together!
 After a few lovely messages from customers and support from my team, I soon got into the swing of it and remembered how much I love my job and how lucky I am to be able to say that.

 You’ve always been very arty – do you still draw and sketch when time allows?

 I certainly do, even if it's just splodging paint with Hazel and Idris.
 Anything and everything can provide inspiration, and often I'll just sit and doodle or paint and see what happens.
 I don't like to think about it too much as it's more fun to let the paintbrush or pencil just run away.
-Colors, music, the park by my house, the sea and the hills on trips away all fill my head, and sometimes when I least expect it, I get an idea for a painting or a new jewelry collection.
+Colours, music, the park by my house, the sea and the hills on trips away all fill my head, and sometimes when I least expect it, I get an idea for a painting or a new jewellery collection.

 Talking of which, you've launched two distinct ‘Rosie Loves’ collections so far, how have they been received?

-They were such fun to create, and it was amazing to see them translated into jewelry by Leya and her team of silversmiths.
+They were such fun to create, and it was amazing to see them translated into jewellery by Leya and her team of silversmiths.
 The feedback from customers has been really touching because people have opened up about what each piece means to them.
 The most wonderful part about it is that it becomes so much more than what I think and feel about it.

 What can we expect from the next ‘Rosie Loves’ collection?